KentBrought/128912891289/README.md

 # Hi, I'm Kent! 👋
-Most of my repos are private or on the MIT enterprise environment, but feel free to look around!
+Most of my repos are private or on the MIT Enterprise instance, but feel free to look around!

 https://github.mit.edu/kbrought